Avril-Cui/61040-ai-concept/README.md

 This test case assesses how well the AdaptiveScheduler works when tasks have dependencies (preDependence/postDependence).
 The original prompt fails sometimes, especially if task A has very high priority, but task A depends on task B. Sometimes the model will place A before B, ignoring the dependency constraint.
 I concluded the reason is that it does not give the LLM an explicit set of rules it should obey.
 So, I created an updated version that more explicitly states all the scheduling constraints, which performs well on the test case related to task-dependencies.

-Scenario set up: The user has an intended schedule with a set of planned tasks.
-The user also logged their actual routine.
-Due to some conflicts, the user now hopes to generate an adaptive schedule for the rest of the day (more details see below).

 ### Prompt-v2

 ```